saifaustcse/SDLC-Methodologies/README.md

 14. ### Spiral Model

--   In 1986, the spiral model was proposed by Barry Boehm.
+-   In 1986, the spiral model was proposed by Barry Boehm
 -   Spiral model is based on the evolutionary model which is the combination of linear sequential model and iterative
--   software development model.
+-   software development model
--   This model is suitable for large and complex projects.
+-   This model is suitable for large and complex projects
--   Spiral model is based on spirals (iterations) to develop a project.
+-   Spiral model is based on spirals (iterations) to develop a project
--   A phase in the software development life cycle is a loop of the spiral.
+-   A phase in the software development life cycle is a loop of the spiral
--   This model works very well for large projects because it involves constant improvements until a final product is not build.
+-   This model works very well for large projects because it involves constant improvements until a final product is not build

     Spiral Model